 Check the price and availability of Hotel Caesar Augustus

-With air-conditioned rooms overlooking Marina Piccola Bay, this luxurious accommodation features private hot tubs within guests’ quarters as well as spa and wellness facilities.
+This wonderful accommodation at the gateway to the Amalfi Coast also features private hot tubs within guests’ quarters as well as a Hamman spa and wellness facilities and is located beachside.

-Each unit offers a furnished kitchen, free WiFi, and a terrace view.
+Each unit offers a furnished kitchen, free WiFi, and a terrace view of the sea.
 This accommodation is ideal for couples.

 Hotel Il Girasole

-Just 15 minutes walk from the center of Anacapri and 5 minutes walk from the bus station, this air-conditioned hotel offers guests spectacular views of the Gulf of Naples and Anacapri.
+In walking distance of the center of Anacapri and a 5-minute walk from the bus station, this air-conditioned hotel offers guests spectacular views of the Gulf of Naples and Anacapri.

 Monte Solaro Bed and Breakfast

-Monte Solaro is just 5 minutes walk from the historic center of Anacapri, and buses stop just a few hundred feet away from the accommodation, with service to the beaches at Lido del Faro, Marina Piccola, and Marina Grande.
+Monte Solaro is within walking distance (less than 5 minutes) from the historic center of Anacapri, and buses stop just a few hundred feet away from the accommodation, with service to the beaches at Lido del Faro, Marina Piccola, and Marina Grande.

 Italian breakfast is served every morning, and rooms offer air conditioning.